 Lynn has a young son named Jack.
 When time allows, Lynn is a keen reader, enjoys watching movies and loves a good debate on social policy issues.
 She is partial to a good French Martini from time to time.

-Lynn Cunningham (Poverty Alliance Franchise)Living Wage Accreditation Officer (Scotland)
+Rachel Morrison (Poverty Alliance Franchise)Living Wage Accreditation Officer (Scotland)

 Lesley Sherwood (Poverty Alliance Franchise)Administrative Assistant (Scotland)